 A virtual private network (VPN) is a service that makes your internet connection more secure.
 The GlobalProtect solution is an application that is installed on a computer in order to allow users to securely access college/district computers and/or networks via the internet.

 Note: Installing GlobalProtect does not provide you with VPN remote access.
-To obtain VPN access, an administrator (supervisor, dean, or other administrator) must email a request for access that includes your name and employee ID to:
+To obtain VPN access, an administrator (supervisor, dean, or other administrator) must enter a request using the Remote Access Request (VPN) tile in Service Central.

 Services Not Accessed through VPN

-The following services should not be accessed through VPN as they are available via standard Internet access:
+The following services do not require access through VPN, as they are available via standard internet access:

 - Skype for Business

 The following services should be accessed through VPN: